RaunoArike/Quiz-Game-App/docs/agendas/week2.1_minutes.md

 ## Additional points
 - Separate agendas were prepared by the TA and the team this week, from next week we coordinate to create a single agenda.
 - Chairman for next week - Sucharitha
-- Secretary for next week - Ioana
+- Secretary for next week - Ioan

 ## Action points
 Uploads required by the end of the week -